wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

          Requires: Wire stripper, small flat screwdriver (optional), yellow/green twisted CAN cable

-         .. note: The PH is an optional component used for controlling pneumatics on the robot.
+         .. note:: The PH is an optional component used for controlling pneumatics on the robot.
 If you are not using the PH, wire the CAN connection directly from the roboRIO (shown in the above step) to the PDH (shown in this step).

          1. Strip ~5/16" (~8 mm) off of each of the CAN wires.
          2. Insert the wires into the appropriate CAN terminals on the PH.
          3. Measure the length required to reach the CAN terminals of the PDH (either of the two available pairs).
 Cut and strip ~5/16" (~8 mm) off this end of the wires.
          4. Insert the wires into the appropriate color coded CAN terminals on the PDH.
 You may use either of the Yellow/Green terminal pairs on the PDH, there is no defined in or out.

-         .. note: See the :ref:`CAN Wiring Basics<docs/hardware/hardware-basics/can-wiring-basics:Termination>` if you need to terminate the CAN bus somewhere other than the PDP.
+         .. note:: See the :ref:`CAN Wiring Basics<docs/hardware/hardware-basics/can-wiring-basics:Termination>` if you need to terminate the CAN bus somewhere other than the PDP.

    .. tab-item:: CTR
       :sync: CTR